 We based our analytical approach on video interaction analysis and the evaluations of the dance teacher and the TAs.
 With the dance teacher, we co-designed an evaluation framework to be used by her and the TAs after each play session.
-The mixed approach used for developing the framework was inspired by tenets of embodied interaction and nonverbal communication [135, 136, 133, 137], evidence-based assessment tools (SCERTS), and the teacher's assessments and the children (more details can be found in Nonnis [2021]).
-The teaching assistants provided written evaluations of each of the children they worked with individually.
+The mixed approach used for developing the framework

+Themes Definitions Analysis Theme 1 (T1) Introduction to TUI.
+Show interest in the presentation of the TUI (teacher AA) Time each child spent: showing signs of interest towards the introduction of Olly by looking at it Theme 2 (T2) Approach the TUI Time each child spent: approaching Olly independently (I), or receiving gestural/verbal (GP/VP) and/or physical prompts (PP) Theme 3 (T3) Touch to activate sounds Time each child spent: playing sounds independently (I), receiving gestural/verbal (GP/VP) or physical prompts (PP) Theme 4 (T4) Music making together Time each child spent: playing music together with peers, by themselves or with adults Theme 5 (T5) Show personalised use of TUI (i.e., for else than playing notes such as deep pressure, climbing, squeezing, patting etc.) What types of personalised uses, what parts of TUIs are of interest, and the rate of occurrences of different actions performed by the children when using Olly other than to trigger sounds Theme 6 (T6) Share emotions: express appropriate emotions, able to self-regulate Time each child spent: displaying emotions that is,: positive, negative, giggles/over-excitement, vocalizations, running, jumping, playing around/hanging from curtain and so on.
+Theme 7 (T7) Share attention: Attentional focus towards other peers interacting with the TUI Instances of common focus of attention.
+Theme 8 (T8) Play Types Time each child spent: exhibiting different types of social play such as those in A1 was inspired by tenets of embodied interaction and nonverbal communication [132, 134-136], evidence-based assessment tools (SCERTS), and the teacher's assessments and the children (more details can be found in Nonnis [2021]).
+The TA provided written evaluations of each of the children they worked with individually.
 At the same time, the dance teacher evaluated all the children individually, following our evaluation framework's criteria (see Table 6).
 The dance teacher advised us to define only a few criteria for their observations to minimise memory overload.
 In Study 1 (Mazi), the criteria they evaluated were 5 (Themes 1 to 5).
 Still, they became 7 from Study 2 onward, as we realised from the video analysis of the first study that we wanted their opinions on children's emotional responses and levels of attention.